ruby-processing/toxiclibs/README.md

 ```
 Unzip toxiclibs-complete-***.zip in your sketchbook/libraries folder (or wherever else you put your libraries) to use with vanilla processing

-See also [toxigem][] for the ruby gem built using the source developed here, that can be used by both ruby-processing and JRubyArt (please let me know if you can use it elsewhere).
+See also [toxicgem][] for the ruby gem built using the source developed here, that can be used by both ruby-processing and JRubyArt (please let me know if you can use it elsewhere).
 ```bash
 gem install toxiclibs
 ```